antalvdb/antalvdb.github.io/notebooks.md

 notebook.
 This notebook introduces you to some concepts related to generating text, and features two exercises:

-* The first exercise of this seminar focuses on hyperparameters for text generation (in particular, temperature).
+* The first exercise focuses on hyperparameters for text generation (in particular, temperature).

 * The second exercise is about testing the capacities of GPT-2, the